inclement/inclem.net/content/22112018-p4a_build_dirs.rst

 ``~/.local/share/python-for-android/dists``.

-Every time you build an APK using ``p4a apk ...``, this essentially runs gradle from appropriate dist directory (i.e. the one with the recipes you wanted).
+Every time you build an APK using ``p4a apk ...``, this essentially runs gradle from an appropriate dist directory (i.e. the one with the recipes you wanted).
 At this point, nothing new is built or copied from the build directories, so changes you make to p4a's recipes or build directories have no effect on the output.
 However, templated